eduvpn/documentation/README.md

 # Introduction

-**NOTE**: if you are an end-user of eduVPN and want to contact someone, please contact [eduvpn@surfnet.nl](mailto:eduvpn@surfnet.nl).

-This is the eduVPN documentation repository.
+This is the eduVPN/Let's Connect! documentation repository.
 This repository targets administrators and developers.
 It contains information on how to deploy the VPN software, but also (technical) details about the implementation needed to (better) integrate it in existing infrastructure, and how to modify the software for one's own needs.

+**NOTE**: if you are an end-user of eduVPN and want to contact someone, please contact [eduvpn@surfnet.nl](mailto:eduvpn@surfnet.nl).

 # Features

 This is an (incomplete) list of features of the VPN software:

 - OpenVPN server accepting connections on both UDP and TCP ports;
-- Support (out of the box) multiple OpenVPN processes for load sharing purposes;
+- Uses multiple OpenVPN processes for load sharing purposes;
+- Scales from a Raspberry Pi to many core systems with 10GBit networking;
 - Full IPv6 support, using IPv6 inside the tunnel and connecting over IPv6;
-- Support both NAT and routable IP addresses;
+- Support both NAT and publically routable IP addresses;
 - CA for managing client certificates;
 - [Secure](SECURITY.md) server and client configuration out of the box;
 - User Portal to allow users to manage their configurations for their